-December 1, 2015, with a deposit of $300.
+Deadline TBD.
 Space is limited and will be offered on a first come, first served basis.
 Your $300 registration fee (to be applied toward the balance due) will guarantee your spot.
 Register now!

 Payment is due in three increments: December 1, February 1 and March 1.
 View the payment timeline.